 A cascading waterfall between the ninth and 18th greens highlights this public course’s beauty.
 The par 72 layout presents five par 3s and five par 5s, and features a variety of holes, from tree-lined doglegs to split fairways.

 With six sets of tee boxes to choose from, Waterchase accommodates all skill levels.
 Scratch golfers can challenge their game from the back tees at over 7,150 yards, while beginners tackle a manageable 4,500 yards.

 The par 70 public layout at Iron Horse — a picturesque setting in the rolling terrain of North Richland Hills — earns a four-star rating from Golf Digest.
 However, that accolade isn’t what brings uniqueness to the facility.
 That would be Iron Horse’s central railroad theme.

 Indeed, a railroad trestle runs through the course, with three caboose cars including one that serves as the halfway house.
 And a train actually still operates through the area.
 Numerous doglegs, two creeks which come into play on 17 holes, and bunkering provide enough to up the game.

 Just 7 miles from downtown Fort Worth, Shady Oaks — No. 13 in Texas’ top 100 golf courses — was founded by legendary businessman Marvin Leonard, the same man who conceived Colonial Country Club.
 In fact Ben Hogan, an early doubter of the layout’s hilly terrain, eventually came to extol its virtues.

-Designed by world-renowned architect Robert Trent Jones, this members-only Fort Worth golf course features large bentgrass greens and broad rolling fairways dotted by trees, many of them grand oaks hundreds of years old.
+Ranked among the best Fort Worth golf courses, Sahdy Oaks was designed by Robert Trent Jones.
+This members-only course features large bentgrass greens and broad rolling fairways dotted by trees, many of them grand oaks hundreds of years old.